By Gary Swick, FOFR President

 We are also interested in connecting young families to collaborate on local activities that make the river part of their culture, too.
 Our watershed is large, and our web of networking potential is too.

-Look for the Spider’s Webrainbow web
+Look for the Spider’s Web

 Autumn is the season of harvest, a time to gather our resources.
 The most important resource needed to protect the watershed is its residents.
 Now that you know what a watershed is, please consider how you can develop your friendship with the Fox River watershed through FOFR.
 I hope you also enjoy the many gifts that nature provides our senses.
 Look and listen to all the season offers: the dew glistening on a spider’s web, the color palate displayed on leaves, the sound of the wind, and the feeling of change.